camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/configuration.md

 In this case, `foo` is the type of the worker that we want to customize.

-You can override all supported configuration options for a worker, e.g.:
+You can override all supported configuration options for a worker, for example:

 ```yaml
 camunda: